Heems: Film

 In 2012, Suri joined an all-star cast of New York musicians in Amrit Singh's documentary short, Dosa Hunt, on a quest to find the best dosa (a traditional South Indian dish) in town.
 In 2013, Heems made his acting debut along with R&B artist Kelis in "Brazzaville Teen-Ager," a short film which starred and was written and directed by Michael Cera.
 In 2015, he played a supporting role as rascally ad agency employee named Reny in Benjamin Dickinson's Creative Control, which premiered at SXSW 2015, where Heems also performed.
 Suri starred in Tanuj Chopra's 2016 film Chee and T, which premiered at the LA Film Festival.

-Twitter
+Controversies

 Suri has also received attention for his activity on Twitter.
 In the aftermath of the death of Osama bin Laden, Suri collected and retweeted racist tweets, drawing attention to the prevalence of xenophobia and Islamophobia in the celebratory national mood.
 In January 2011, Rolling Stone magazine named Suri #11 on its list of "50 Top Tweeters in Music".

+In 2023, Suri was the subject of a diss track by former Greedhead label-mate Big Baby Gandhi titled "Heems Drake Obama".